SharnaOlafisoye/Udacity_Project_4/landing-page/README.md

 The purpose of this page is to show the creation of a landing page by manipulating the DOM.

-Resources: Udacity Project 4 walk-thru as a reference guide in building this landing page
+Resources: Udacity Project 4 walk-thru as a reference guide in building this landing page and looked at stackoverflow